Walking track in Waitākere Ranges to be reopened after Kauri dieback scare

 The 2km track surface had been refurbished, including a 275m construction of boardwalk, steps, jack mat mesh and aggregate material.

-The changes were to ensure people's feet were well above kauri roots below and Kelleher explained people were now able to walk the track year-round.
+The changes were to ensure people's feet were well above kauri roots below, and Kelleher explained people were now able to walk the track year-round.

 "This upgrade has been focused on eliminating mud through which the spore of the diseases spreads, to protect the existing forest," she said.